Sunday, 22 December 2024

 The commitments by these AI giants mark an unprecedented move in the tech industry, aiming to shield children from sexual abuse as generative AI technologies evolve.
 According to Thorn, these steps are crucial in countering the severe threats posed by the potential misuse of AI.
 “This sets a groundbreaking precedent for the industry and represents a significant leap in efforts to defend children from sexual abuse,” a spokesperson for Thorn stated.

-The initiative focuses on preventing the creation and dissemination of sexually explicit material involving children across platforms and search engines.
+The initiative focuses on preventing the creation and dissemination of sexually explicit material involving children across social media platforms and search engines.
 Thorn reports that in 2023 alone, over 104 million files suspected of containing child sexual abuse material (CSAM) were identified in the US.
 Without a united effort, the proliferation of generative AI could exacerbate this issue, overwhelming law enforcement agencies already struggling to pinpoint actual victims.

 Strategic approach to safety

 On Tuesday, Thorn and All Tech Is Human released a comprehensive paper titled “Safety by Design for Generative AI: Preventing Child Sexual Abuse.”
-This document offers strategies and recommendations for entities involved in the creation of AI tools—such as developers, social media platforms, search engines, and hosting companies—to take proactive measures against the misuse of AI in harming children.
+This document offers strategies and recommendations for entities involved in the creation of AI tools—such as developers, social media platforms, search engines, and companies—to take proactive measures against the misuse of AI in harming children.

 One key recommendation urges companies to meticulously select the datasets used to train AI models, advocating for the exclusion of datasets that contain not only CSAM but also adult sexual content.
 This caution stems from the generative AI’s tendency to merge different concepts, potentially leading to harmful outcomes.